thejsdeveloper/react-native-animation/README.md

 # react-native-animation

-This is a repo where I practice my React Native Animation Learnings
+This is a repo where I practice my React Native Animation Learnings with [Reanimated](https://docs.swmansion.com/react-native-reanimated/)

 ## Home Page